FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 For annual billing, the stakes are higher.
 A failed €588 annual charge (€49 × 12) is twelve months of revenue at risk in a single transaction.
 That’s why many founders offer both monthly and annual plans but keep a close eye on annual renewal dates.
 Annual billing also creates deferred revenue complexities — you collect the cash upfront but recognize it over 12 months.

-What Can Go Wrong: Recurring Payment Failure Modes
+What Can Go Wrong: Recurring Billing Failure Modes

 Failed payments are the silent killer of SaaS revenue.
 They don’t show up as angry support tickets.
 Customers often don’t even notice.
 Your MRR just quietly drops.